 Our mission is to help clients develop social competencies to build stronger relationships with their peers.
 Our social skills groups range from age 3 to young adults.

-We use teletherapy to support and deliver speech, OT, mental health, and behavioral services at a distance by linking a clinician to client for intervention, evaluations and/or consultations.
+We use teletherapy to support and deliver speech, occupational therapy, and behavioral services at a distance by linking a clinician to client for intervention, evaluations and/or consultations.

 We aim to bring the adaptation needs to the community.
 It is an important reminder that children with autism are not born with a disability – they are born different.
 We just need to support them differently than the everyday norms and expectations.